 *value list in “<>" are default values, if the value not given or these options not shown in simulation section will be considered as use the default values

+**For “dev_lib” please leave it blank there or just omit this option to make the script search the right device simulation library automatically (according current device and language style).
+If you write any device library here, script will use the specific device library and ignore the current project device and language style.
+So take care!

+***please always write the right simulation time for “sim_time” which can be “<x> us” or “-all”.
+Please replace “<x>” to the right number you wanted.

 We can simply divide these options into three classes: